What is Android work profile

 May 10, 2020

-For corporate owned devices, provisioning the devices through Android device owner mode will give the organization full control over the device.
+Provisioning corporate owned devices through Android device owner mode grants the organization full control.
 The functions that a device owner can perform includes:

 Apart from Android device owner mode, there are other solution sets such as the profile owner mode, also known as work profile mode or managed profile mode, where by the means of DPC, the organization can enable the personal devices of employees for work use by adding a work profile to the primary user account on the device.
 The work profile will be associated with the primary user but as a separate profile.
 Container level security policies will be set up to prevent users from accidentally pasting sensitive corporate information into unauthorized apps.